mbernste/SpatialCorr-sim/README.md

 ## Installation

+To install SpatialCorr-sim using Pip, run the following command:

+`pip install spatialcorr-sim`

 ## Usage

-For a tutorial on how to simulate a spatial transcriptomics dataset, please see the Jupyter notebook, `simulate_spatial_data.ipynb`.
+For a tutorial on how to simulate a spatial transcriptomics dataset, please see the Jupyter notebook, `tutorial/SpatialCorr_sim_tutorial.ipynb`.